Dr. Mac's Advice for Better Battery Life – TMO Daily Observations 2020-03-24 - The Mac Observer

 Dr. Mac's Advice for Better Battery Life

-Dr. Mac (aka Bob Levitus) joins Dave Hamilton for a geeky-yet-understandable tour through some quick things you can do to extend your MacBook’s battery life.
+Dr. Mac (aka Bob LeVitus) joins Dave Hamilton for a geeky-yet-understandable tour through some quick things you can do to extend your MacBook’s battery life.
 But it’s Bob and Dave, of course, so there’s a tangent thrown in, this time about the benefits clipboard history...

 - 00:00:00 Tuesday, 24-Mar-2020 – TMO Daily Observations